Last Updated on January 25, 2023 by brewthatcoffee

 What is Proffee?

 Proffee is a homemade protein coffee made by combining coffee with the powder of your choice.
-This drink has gained a lot of traction via TikTok as a way to get in your cup of joe and protein at the same time.
+This drink has gained a lot of traction via TikTok as a way to get in your cup of joe and protein simultaneously.

-It is primarily consumed post-workout instead of your typical post-workout shake, but it can be drunk anytime you choose.
+It is primarily consumed post-workout instead of your typical post-workout shake, but it can be drunk anytime.
 Some like to have theirs as soon as they wake up due to the nice caffeine kick it gives.

 Although Proffee is meant to be an iced coffee, you can also make it hot.
 However, if you have experience using protein powder, you probably already know it isn’t the best idea.
 Protein powder tends to get clumped up when warm, so blending can become more work than necessary.